 If you try to create host keys whose type already exists, FileZilla Pro Enterprise Server will ask you if you want to confirm or abort the operation.
 If you confirm, the new key will replace the existing one.

-Note: Keep note of the host public keys SHA256 fingerprints, you need to communicate them to the users through a trusted channel, so that they can check the host public keys at their first connection.
+Note: Keep note of the SHA256 fingerprints of the public host keys.
+You need to communicate them to the users through a trusted channel, so that they can check the public host keys at their first connection.

 In the Private key file field enter the full local path of the private key file.
 Make sure that only the account under which the server runs has access rights to such a file.